CADLLP

 • 42.
 The fucos of pleasure shifts to the anus particularly with the process of toilet training

-D) The anal stage
+D) The latency stage

 • 43.
 If parents are too lenient the child may become messy disorganized and rebellious